Opening a gap in the dispersion of the collective excitations of a driven-dissipative condensate subject to an external coherent drive: Non-interacting case ( )

 \begin{itemize}

-\item The transition from one stable stationary solution in the purple region to a limit cycle in the green region is an example of \textit{Hopf bifurcation}.
+\item The transition from one stable stationary solution in the purple region to a limit cycle in the green region is an example of \textit{Hopf bifurcation} \cite{kuznetsov1998elements}.
 Approaching the boundary of the stable region, the (negative) imaginary part of the $k=0$ Bogoliubov mode around the stable stationary state grows towards zero until the stable stationary state transforms into an unstable point surrounded by a stable limit cycle as illustrated in the right panels of Fig.\ref{fig: limit-cycle formation}.
-As the radius of the limit cycle grows from zero starting from the Hopf bifurcation point, we can classify this phenomenon as a kind of second-order phase transition, associated to the spontaneous breaking of a $U(1)$-like symmetry related to time-translations or, equivalently, to the condensate phase as discussed in Sec.\ref{sec:BogoFloquet2}.
+As the radius of the limit cycle grows from zero starting from the Hopf bifurcation point, we can classify this phenomenon as a kind of second-order phase transition, associated to the spontaneous breaking of a $U(1)$-like symmetry related to the condensate phase as discussed in Sec.\ref{sec:BogoFloquet2}.
 Note how in the $\Delta>0$ region, this transition is preceded on both its sides by the finite-$k$ instability towards a spatially modulated state.

-\item In the transition from the multi-solution red region to the green limit-cycle region illustrated in the left-bottom and right-bottom panels of Fig.\ref{fig: limit-cycle formation}, the unstable low-$I_{ss}$ intensity solution is unaffected, while the stable high-$I_{ss}$ solution and the unstable intermediate-$I_{ss}$ solution collide and disappear.
-They are replaced by a limit cycle with a non-zero radius.
-As the transition to the limit cycle is approached, the (negative) imaginary gap of the Bogoliubov dispersion at $k=0$ tends to zero without any real part.
-In the $\Delta>0$ region, this transition is preceded by a finite-$k$ instability towards a spatially modulated state, signaled by a smooth change of the Bogoliubov dispersion, where the maximum of the imaginary part crosses above $0$.
+\item In the transition from the multi-solution red region to the green limit-cycle region illustrated in the left-bottom and right-bottom panels of Fig.~\ref{fig: limit-cycle formation}, the unstable low-$I_{ss}$ intensity solution remains unaffected, while the stable high-$I_{ss}$ and unstable intermediate-$I_{ss}$ solutions collide and disappear.
+They are replaced by a limit cycle with non-zero radius, in a process known in the literature as a \textit{saddle-node homoclinic bifurcation}~\cite{kuznetsov1998elements}.
+As the transition to the limit cycle is approached, the (negative) imaginary gap of the Bogoliubov dispersion at $k=0$ closes without any real part.
+In the $\Delta>0$ region, this transition is preceded by a finite-$k$ instability towards a spatially modulated state, signaled by a smooth change of the Bogoliubov dispersion in which the maximum of the imaginary part crosses above $0$.